Lillevang/wordle_solver/README.md

 ## Development

 All code so far was written offline on an airplane surrounded by screaming kids.
-Quality is obviously affacted and the code could do with some cleaning, linting and coverage.
+Quality is obviously affected and the code could do with some cleaning, linting and coverage.

 ## Contributing